view all blogs

-The Power of Handwritten Letters with Tom Schwendler
+The power of handwritten letters with Tom Schwendler

 Tom Schwendler is a freelance communications consultant with more than 30 years’ experience in corporate communications, including at General Electric.
 His first book – Love in a Suitcase – unpacks the wisdom from hundreds of handwritten love letters from the 1940’s.
 We caught up with Tom so he could share some of his expertise, and tell us what inspired him to write a book about the handwritten letters he found.